benmvp/slides/2017/nodevember/why-react.md

 - Slides are available on Twitter and Blog
 - Would love to hear from you about things that were unclear, wanna know more about or general questions
 - Ask on Twitter, via AMA or email
-- Thanks and I hope you enjoyed the conference
+- I hope you enjoyed the conference
+- Thanks and let's enjoy the afterparty